 According to the CDC, coronaviruses are a large family of viruses that are common in many different species of animals.
 When person-to-person spread has occurred, it is thought to have happened mainly via respiratory droplets produced when an infected person coughs or sneezes similar to how influenza spreads but can also be spread from contact with contaminated surfaces (handles, counters, light switches, etc.).

-Does UWG have a plan if COVID-19 begins spreading rapidly in the U.S.?
+Does UWG have a plan for its response to COVID-19 spreading rapidly in the U.S.?

 UWG has a number of comprehensive plans in place to address emergencies, including those resulting from infectious disease.
 Health-related plans result from in-depth exchanges between the Student Health Center in conjunction with UWG Emergency Management.
 UWG personnel are in regular contact with the CDC, the Georgia Department of Public Health, and county health districts and would continue this communication throughout any implementation of the plan.